 This approach isn’t very effective since attaching attributes to items is challenging and lack of granular-level details would make the recommendations vague and irrelevant.
 Another limitation of the content-based filtering model is that the system won’t be efficient in suggesting different types of products.
 For example, if a user has ordered a certain type of book, the system might be able to recommend similar books but not games, movies or other product types.

 3. Hybrid Model:

-As is predictable from the name, hybrid model brings together the two models to make a powerful and precise recommendation engine.
-A hybrid model can be built either by adding content-based capabilities to a collaborative model (or vice versa), combining two separate models or by building a custom model.
-Netflix is a popular adopter of hybrid model and the relevance of their recommendations are enough reason to follow this path.
+As is predictable from the name, the hybrid model brings together the two models to make a powerful and precise recommendation engine.
+A hybrid model can be built either by adding content-based capabilities to a collaborative model (or vice versa), combining two separate models, or by building a custom model.
+Netflix is a popular adopter of hybrid model and the relevance of their recommendations is enough reason to follow this path.

 When the two approaches are combined, you get to reap the benefits of both and the limitations of each are compensated by the other.
 Creating a custom model that combines the qualities of both models would require impeccable data science and programming skills.

 Measuring the Impact of Your Engine